-There are a couple of solid defenses that a skilled attorney can use to help a driver get out of a Move Over Law ticket.
+There are a few potential defenses that a skilled attorney can use to help a driver get out of a Move Over Law ticket.

-First, NY law prohibits a driver from moving over or changing lanes unless he or she first finds it safe to do so.
+First, New York law prohibits a driver from moving over or changing lanes unless he or she first finds it safe to do so.
 Consequently, a driver’s first line of defense against a move over law ticket is to cite NY VTL 1128, which expresses this idea, and to explain how and why moving over would have been unsafe.

 Remember, the wording of the unsafe lane change law (VTL 1128) reveals that the burden is on the driver to determine whether it would be safe to change lanes or not.
-In other words, this is not an objective standard that can be evaluated by the officer looking to what an objectively reasonable and prudent person would have done.
+In other words, this is not an objective standard that can be evaluated by the officer looking at what an objectively reasonable and prudent person would have done.
 This subjectivity gives a driver the upper hand and makes it harder for a prosecutor to say it would have been reasonable to move over.

 Case Law Analysis

-In the 2013 case Despian v.
+In the case of Despian v.
 Garcia, the Supreme Court of New York heard a case involving a Honda minivan and two police cars that were involved in a collision.
 The driver of the Honda minivan struck one of the patrol cars, which caused the patrol car to spin out of control and collide with a nearby unmarked police vehicle.

-Although the court was mostly dealing with a civil case of negligence, the court in dicta brought forth an interesting piece of information concerning the NY Move Over Law.
+Although the court was mostly dealing with a civil case of negligence, the court brought forth an interesting piece of information concerning the Move Over Law.